Bhagar

 Bhagar – Use organic barnyard millet for the best taste and texture.
 You will find it in any Indian grocery store.

 Ghee – Make this dish in ghee for the best taste.
-Having said that, you can cook it in oil too.
+However, you can also cook it in oil.

 If you are not making it for fasting days, then you can also add other veggies like green beans, cauliflower, carrots, etc.